zhouyou-gu/scneugm-wi-fi/README.md

 The terminology in the codes and the paper are slightly different.
 Some mapping between the variables in codes and the terms in the paper are listed as follows.
 GGM<=>Neural Graph Modeling, Tokenizer<=>State Embedding, Sparser<=>Deep Hashing Function.

+## Recommended Development Setup

+Clone the repo and its submodule; Install the dependency; Open the repo using vscode, where [.vscode](.vscode) contains the python path configurations, so the scripts can be simply clicked to be run.
+Note that on MAC OS, the env parameters still need to be exported as above when compiling the NS-3.